314isnotdefined/314isnotdefined.github.io/index.md

    A form for an item that is potentially lost, but isn’t considered “officially” lost according to the website.
 For example, if Person A loses their UH ID and is not aware that they lost it, they will not submit this lost UH ID on the “I lost an item” page.
 If Person B happens to randomly come across the UH ID, Person B can submit the form on this page saying they came across the UH ID at (location) during (time of day), so Person A can check this page to see if anyone has found it already, without having to submit info on the “I lost an item” page.

+ - **Search “potentially found items” page**

+   Contains a list of items that were submitted via the “Found a potentially lost item” page.
+Also sortable alphabetically, by date lost, type of item lost, near a certain building on campus, or keyword.
+Every item has a button that a user can click if it has been retrieved.

  - **Search found items page**

    Contains an archive of list of items that were found, showing the item name, date lost, the date found, and who found it.